 When the author talks about changing habits, he calls habit change the golden rule: you cannot extinguish a bad habit.
 You can only change it.
 Now, this is very important when it comes to when you want to change your habits.

-It is important because it’s less stuff that you’re trying to change.
+It is essential because it’s less stuff that you’re trying to change.
 You’re still keeping some of the initial wirings.
 You are rerouting it a little bit, which ends up being easier.
 But it doesn’t feel better because your stress keeps ramping up.

 So this is where that habit reversal training and understanding the habit loop becomes essential.
 You’re using the same cues, and they will kick off and trigger anyways.
 What you’re doing is you’re keeping the same reward.
 But we want to find a new way to create that reward.
 When you keep the reward, you make the reward even bigger.

-Chapter: Keystone habits (Which habits matter most)
+Chapter: Keystone Habits (Which habits matter most)

 When people added keystone habits, they added a positive habit to their lives, creating a chain reaction.
 It could be something as simple as brushing your teeth in the middle of the day.
 By doing that, it has a chain reaction.
 Maybe you eat better in the afternoon because you did something good and feel better about yourself.
-Boost your self-esteem, and it can start to have all these minor chain reactions positive effects.
+Boost your self-esteem, and it can start to have all these minor chain reactions and positive effects.

 The Power of Habit is a book that explains why habits exist and how to change them through scientific discoveries.
 It contains some fascinating studies on individuals, public figures, and companies.
 The stories that stood out for me were public figures like Martin Luther King Junior, who sparked the civil rights movement in the 60s.